Approximation of conformal mappings and novel applications to shape recognition of planar domains: Uniformization of a planar annulus

 where $u^{*}$ and \text{period}$(u^{*})$ are given in Definition~\ref{de:smoothconju}. \end{enumerate} \end{Thm}

-\begin{Rem} Following this procedure for every $\rho>0$, we have turned ${\mathcal T}_\rho$ into a finite electrical network, as predicted in Stephenson's conjecture (see Conjecture~\ref{con:step}), where the induced potential function defined on it (see \cite{So}) satisfies the system of equations described by (\ref{eq:linearsystem}).
-We remark that since for each $\rho>0$, the values of $u_\rho$ at the boundary vertices $\partial {\mathcal T}^{0}\subset \partial \Omega$ are given, there is no need to specify conductance constants for edges that are contained in $\partial\Omega$; or one can choose arbitrary values. \end{Rem}
+\begin{Rem} By choosing conductance constants according to (\ref{eq:condu0}) for every $\rho_n>0$, as predicted in Stephenson's Conjecture (see Conjecture~\ref{con:step}), each ${\mathcal T}_{\rho_n}$ is turned into a finite electrical network; where for each $n>0$, the homogeneous part of the induced potential function, $\tilde u_n$ (see \cite{So}), satisfies the system of equations described by (\ref{eq:linearsystem}).
+We remark that since for each $\rho_n>0$, the values of $u_n=u_{\rho_n}$ at the boundary vertices in $\partial {\mathcal T}_{n}^{(0)}\subset \partial \Omega$ are given, there is no need to specify conductance constants for edges that are contained in $\partial\Omega$; or one can choose arbitrary values. \end{Rem} The proof is not short and will therefore be naturally divided into two parts.
+In the first part assertions (1) and (2) will be proved.
+In the second and longer part, the proof of assertion (3) which depends on (1) and (2), will be given.